nicelgueta/rusty-random-slug/README.md

 ### Key features
 - No dependencies
 - Fast
-- Customizable slug length in words
+- Customisable slug length in words
 - Over half a million unique combinations for 2-word slugs ranging up to over **280 trillion** unique combinations for 5-word slugs

 ## Usage